 Here’s a list of 101 self care ideas to help you feel good and be the most you you can be.
 Please note: you don’t have to do all 101 things to practice self care.
 It’s not a contest!
 Take what resonates, and leave what doesn’t.

-The Ultimate List of 101 Ways To Practice Self Care
+The Ultimate List of Self Care Ideas —

 Self care you can practice at home: